pi-hole/docs/docs/main/post-install.md

 ## Making your Pi-hole host use Pi-hole

 Pi-hole will not be used by the host automatically after installation.
-To have the host resolve though Pi-hole and your configured blocking lists, you can make the host use Pi-hole as upstream DNS server:
+To have the host resolve through Pi-hole and your configured blocking lists, you can make the host use Pi-hole as upstream DNS server:

 !!! warning
     If your Pi-hole host is using Pi-hole as upstream DNS server and Pi-hole fails, your host loses DNS resolution.
 This can prevent successful repair attempts, e.g. by `pihole -r` as it needs a working internet connection.